Mário M. Freire

 Your time is limited, so don't waste it living someone else's life.
 Don't be trapped by dogma — which is living with the results of other people's thinking.
 Don't let the noise of others' opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary. (...)
 Stay Hungry.
 Stay Foolish."

 • I am often looking for motivated and dedicated students willing to perform outstanding research work.
-Students interested in performing research work under my supervision, within a post-doctoral programme, a PhD thesis programme, a MS dissertation programme, or within a R&D Project, please drop by my office or contact me by email.
+Students interested in performing research work under my supervision, within a post-doctoral program, a PhD thesis program, a MS dissertation program, or within a R&D Project, please drop by my office or contact me by email.

-• Presently, my preferred way for a student organize his/her PhD thesis is the one in which each chapter (which the exception of the first and last chapters) is a research article published in an international journal listed in ISI Science Citation Index.
-Each thesis should have typically a number of articles between 3 and 5, most of them should be published or accepted for publication at the thesis submission phase and some should reach the A/A+ level in the CORE Ranking of Computing Journals.
+• Since Portuguese law (Decreto-Lei n.º 115/2013) allows the submission of a PhD thesis as a set of articles, presently, my preferred way for a student organize his/her PhD thesis is the one in which each chapter (which the exception of the first and last chapters) is a research article published in an international journal listed in ISI Science Citation Index.
+Each thesis should have typically a number of articles between three and five, most of them should be published or accepted for publication at the thesis submission phase and some should reach the A/A+ level in the CORE Ranking of Computing Journals or rank in the first or second quartiles of ISI Journal Citation Reports.

-• MS dissertations with a strong research flavour should also be organized in such way that each chapter (which the exception of the first and last chapters) is a research article published in a top-level conference or journal.
-Each dissertation should have a number of articles between 2 and 3, most of them should be published or accepted for publication at the dissertation submission phase and at least one article should reach the A level in the CORE Ranking of Computing Conferences.
+• MS dissertations with a strong research flavour may also be organized in such way that each chapter (which the exception of the first and last chapters) is a research article published in a top-level conference or journal.
+Each dissertation should have a number of articles between two and three, most of them should be published or accepted for publication at the dissertation submission phase and at least one article should reach the A level in the CORE Ranking of Computing Conferences.

 • For theses/dissertations not organized by articles, students shoud read: